gronnmann/SceneScribe/README.md

-# TikTok Video Intelligence Extractor
+# SceneScribe

-A Python-based AI pipeline that analyzes TikTok videos, transcribes speech, describes visual scenes, and exports structured JSON metadata for LLM-based creative intelligence applications.
+A Python-based AI pipeline that analyzes videos (for example TikTok), transcribes speech, describes visual scenes, and exports structured JSON metadata for different applications.

+Note this project is an attempt at vibe coding using the new Claude Sonnet 4.5.
+It appears to work well (hence I've uploaded it to GitHub), but be careful.

 ## 🎯 Features